 Have you been dealing with any sort of chronic pain or issue this year?
 Think long and hard.
 Perhaps you have chronic migraines, eczema, mouth sores, joint pain, gastrointestinal or digestive issues, thyroid issues, or chronic fatigue?

-While you may not have celiac disease, the detriments of eating gluten can be just as serious for someone with an unmanaged gluten sensitivity.
+While you may not have celiac disease, the detriments of eating gluten can be just as serious for someone with unmanaged gluten sensitivity.
 Over time, gluten will chip away at your health, making your symptoms worse and eventually turning into more serious conditions like cancer, heart disease, autoimmune disease, dementia, and even early death.
-Don’t believe me?

-If you’re ready to feel better and lose the chronic inflammation in your life, you should definitely take a closer look at the gluten-free lifestyle.
-(And I recommend reading, Don’t Cheat On Your Gluten-Free Diet.)
+If you’re ready to feel better and lose the chronic inflammation that has plagued your life this year, you should definitely take a serious look at the gluten-free lifestyle.

 (2) You May Lose Weight

-But inflammation weight gain is real.
+However, inflammation weight gain is real.
 Think about when your hurt your leg.
-It’s usually swollen and inflammed until it heals.
-Now think about if that kind of inflammation existed inside of you ALL.
-THE.
-TIME.
-You’d be retaining “inflammation weight” day-in and day-out.
+It’s usually large, puffy, swollen and inflammed until it heals.
+Now think about if that kind of inflammation was happening inside of you all the time.
+This would mean you’d be retaining “inflammation weight” day-in and day-out.

-If you want to have a chance at permanent weight loss (and feeling better), you must address inflammation by eliminating hidden food allergies or sensitivities and by eating an anti-inflammatory diet filled with foods that are good for you.
-(You can even consider doing a Whole30 challenge for one-month to see how various foods make you feel.
-The Whole30 challenge is the ultimate elimination diet!)
+If you want to have a chance at permanent weight loss (and feeling better), you must address inflammation by eliminating hidden food allergies or food sensitivities and by eating an anti-inflammatory diet filled with naturally gluten-free and good for you foods.

 (3) You May Heal Your Gut

 Additionally, people with celiac disease find that consuming gluten causes the cells in their body to attack healthy tissue surrounding the small intestine.
-If you have celiac disease, eliminating gluten (and not cheating) is a must.
+If you have celiac disease, eliminating gluten (and not cheating on your gluten-free diet) is a must.

 If someone has a gluten sensitivity, gluten is hard for them to digest too.
-These undigested gluten particles are going through the stomach without being properly broken down.
-They then break through the thin walls of the small intestine and enter the bloodstream (leaky gut), causing inflammation at a weak link in your chain (this weak link is different for everyone – it could be your brain, nervous system, skin or digestive system, etc.).
+Undigested gluten particles go through the stomach without being properly broken down.
+They then break through the thin walls of the small intestine and enter the bloodstream (leaky gut), causing inflammation at weakest link in your chain (this weak link is different for everyone – it could be your brain, nervous system, skin or digestive system, etc.).

-Dr. Amy Meyers, author of The Autoimmune Solution, says that gluten is one of the main causes of leaky gut in her patients with thyroid issues and autoimmune diseases, and she says that leaky gut is not just found in those with celiac disease rather it’s seen among any patients she sees with a gluten sensitivity.
+Dr. Amy Meyers, author of The Autoimmune Solution, says that gluten is one of the main causes of leaky gut in her patients with thyroid issues and autoimmune diseases, and she says that leaky gut is not just found in those with celiac disease rather she sees it among any patient with non-celiac gluten sensitivity.

 Dr. Meyers writes on her website that “when anyone, whether they have gluten sensitivity or not, eats a gluten-containing food, the gluten proteins make their way through the stomach and arrive at the small intestine, where the body responds by producing zonulin, a chemical that signals the tight junctions of the intestinal walls to open up, creating temporary permeability.
 This permeability will heal as the gut cells renew every 48 hours.
 However, if you have gluten sensitivity and you eat gluten, then this permeability will not heal in that 48 hours and your gut remains leaky.”

-In other words, the path to healing your gut (and calming inflammation) starts with eliminating foods that put your body in a state of inflammation in the first place.
+In other words, the path to healing your gut (and calming inflammation) starts with eliminating foods (including gluten) that put your body in a state of inflammation in the first place.

 (4) You’ll Likely Eat Better